Commander, 128th AB

 Command Sergeant Major, 128th AB

 On April 12, 1983, Army Aviation was established as a basic branch and, shortly thereafter, the U.S. Army Transportation and Aviation Logistics School was created at Fort Eustis, Virginia.
-In 1988, Aviation Logistics Training was separated from the Transportation School and placed under the command and control of the Aviation Branch.
-In September 1988, the U.S. Army Aviation Logistics School was placed under the command and control of the U.S. Army Aviation Center and Fort Rucker.
+On October 1, 1988, Aviation Logistics Training was separated from the Transportation School, becoming the U.S. Army Aviation Logistics School, and was placed under the command and control of the U.S. Army Aviation Center and Fort Rucker.
 In 2008, USAALS became the first TRADOC School to achieve an accreditation of Training Institute of Excellence.
 In 2011, USAALS once again received the top rating, becoming the first training institution to receive two such ratings.

 In September 2011, the decision was made that USAALS would transform into a training brigade to accomplish both its training mission and provide brigade level command and control over its staff and faculty, cadre, and students.